dzsquared/DynamicsSLQuickQueries/README.md

 # DynamicsSLQuickQueries
 Collection of useful Dynamics SL Quick Queries

-## First 10 submissions receive rewards TBD.
+## Some of the first submissions will be rewarded after the conference.

 ## Ground Rules:
 1. Queries should include no *UPDATE*, *DELETE*, or *INSERT* statements.